I hit the deck; a door slams shut,

 "X" she says, "your name's now X"

-her fingers trace the glyph,
+her fingers trace the glyph.

-"Mine is Y" she gives a sigh,
+"Mine is Y" she breathes in sigh,

-and returns to posture stiff.
+and yields to posture stiff.

 In the dungeons of this palace,